Our school is part of Pontefract Academies Trust.

 Carleton Park Junior & Infant School

-It is an honour and privilege to be the chair of the SPRB at Carleton Park J&I School and The Rookeries J, I & N School.
-There is so much drive and energy from all involved with the schools to ensure each child gets the very best start in their school life.
-I relish the opportunity afforded to me as chair, to share my skills, interests and enthusiasm, and to build on the excellent work the schools have already been doing to ensure continuous school improvement.
+It is an honour and privilege to be the Chair of the SPRB at Carleton Park and The Rookeries.
+There is so much drive and energy from all involved with the schools to ensure that each child gets the very best start in their school life.
+I relish the opportunity afforded to me as Chair, to share my skills, interests and enthusiasm, and to build upon the excellent work that the schools have already been doing to ensure continuous school improvement.

 Professionally, I have a background in education.
 For 14 years, I worked at Castleford Academy where, as well as being a Science teacher, I played a lead role as Deputy Headteacher in transforming the school into the highest performing school in the Wakefield Authority and in the top 6% of schools nationally.

-In addition to this, as a Local Leader of Education I have worked for the NEW Collaborative Learning Trust, where I project managed a Wakefield Authority school improvement project ‘diminishing the difference in literacy for disadvantaged learners’ across 13 underperforming schools, consisting of ten primary and three secondary schools.
+In addition to this, as a Local Leader of Education I have worked for the NEW Collaborative Learning Trust, where I project managed a Wakefield Authority school improvement project ‘diminishing the difference in literacy for disadvantaged learners’ across 13 underperforming schools, consisting of 10 primary and 3 secondary schools.

-My wealth of experience and knowledge on school improvement, Ofsted and data analysis, and the knowledge and skills acquired in my professional life are what I will now draw upon as chair of the SPRB group.
+My wealth of experience and knowledge on school improvement, Ofsted and data analysis, and the knowledge and skills acquired in my professional life are what I will now draw upon as Chair of the SPRB.
 I enjoy and thrive on the challenge that comes with every aspect of school life and I am passionate about high quality education, with each and every child reaching their full potential.

 Nothing but the best is good enough for the children of the Pontefract community.

-I grew up in Pontefract and returned to live here and bring up my family, following four years in Manchester to complete my degree.
-Both of my children attend Carleton Park Junior and Infant School and I am proud to support Mr Ayre and his team, both as a parent and through involvement with the SPRB.
+I grew up in Pontefract and returned to live here and bring up my family, following 4 years in Manchester to complete my degree.
+Both of my children attend Carleton Park J & I School and I am proud to support Mr Ayre and his team, both as a parent and through involvement with the SPRB.

-Carleton Park Junior and Infant school provides a nurturing environment to children at every stage of primary education, whilst also setting high expectations and attaining positive outcomes.
+Carleton Park provides a nurturing environment to children at every stage of primary education, whilst also setting high expectations and attaining positive outcomes.
 I value the opportunity to support the school to continue to grow and shine.